MJ Melendez Player Props: Royals vs. Mariners

 MJ Melendez At The Plate

-- Melendez is batting .333 with three homers during his last games and is riding a seven-game hitting streak.

-- Melendez has reached base via a hit in 71 games this season (of 111 played), and had multiple hits in 17 of those games.

-- He has hit a home run in 9.9% of his games this year, and 2.6% of his trips to the plate.
+- Looking at the 112 games he has played this season, he's hit a long ball in 11 of them (9.8%), and in 2.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.